Movements for the annexation of Canada to the United States: 1880s

 A Quebec-born homeopathic physician, Prosper Bender, expressed disappointment with the Canadian experiment in the 1880s and 1890s.
 An author and the former host of a literary circle in Quebec City, Bender suddenly moved to Boston in 1882.
 After celebrating the promise of Confederation, he became a strong proponent of annexation to the United States and something of an intercultural broker; he helped interpret French-Canadian culture to American readers.
 Bender wrote in the North American Review in 1883 that many Canadians believed that annexation by the United States would occur "within the present generation, if not sooner".
-He believed that Irish Catholics—about one quarter of Canada's population—would prefer annexation because of the British rule of Ireland.
+He believed that Irish Catholics — about one-quarter of Canada's population — would prefer annexation because of British rule in Ireland.
 They would be joined by the majority of those under 40, who viewed the United States as a prosperous, fast-growing neighbour providing many opportunities.
-(The author attributed the absence of an active annexation movement in part to many who would favor such an effort taking the "easiest and quietest method of securing the benefits of annexation, by themselves silently migrating to the Republic", as more than a million already had.)
+He attributed the absence of an active annexationist movement in part to many who would favour such an effort taking the "easiest and quietest method of securing the benefits of annexation, by themselves silently migrating to the Republic", as more than a million already had.

 Bender believed that Prime Minister John A. Macdonald's promise of a transcontinental railway linking eastern Canada to British Columbia to be overambitious and too expensive, and unfavourably compared the Canadian government's growing debt to the United States' rapid reduction of its Civil War debt.
 He stated that Canadian businesses would benefit from duty-free access to the American market, while "wondrous American enterprise, supported by illimitable capital" would rapidly prosper Canada, especially its vast undeveloped interior.
-Bender concluded with pessimism about the likelihood of success of a nation divided in two parts by 1,200 miles of "forbidding, silent wilderness stretching from the head-waters of the Ottawa to Thunder Bay, and thence to Manitoba".
+Bender concluded with pessimism about the likelihood of success of a nation divided into two parts by 1,200 miles of "forbidding, silent wilderness stretching from the head-waters of the Ottawa to Thunder Bay, and thence to Manitoba".

 1890s

 In 1891, Goldwin Smith posited in his book Canada and the Canadian Question that Canada's eventual annexation by the United States was inevitable, and should be welcomed if Canadians genuinely believed in the ideal of democracy.
 His view did not receive widespread support.

-In January 1893, concerned about Canada's possible annexation, a goal then being pursued by the Continental Union Association, a group of Ontario and Quebec Liberals, Prime Minister Sir John Thompson delivered a speech on tolerance, Canadian nationalism and continued loyalty to Britain.
-Thompson eventually learned that the desire to make Canada part of the U.S. was confined to a small minority amongst the Liberals.
+In January 1893, concerned about Canada's possible annexation, a goal then being pursued by the Continental Union Association (a group of Ontario and Quebec Liberals), Prime Minister Sir John Thompson delivered a speech on tolerance, Canadian nationalism, and continued loyalty to Britain.
+Thompson eventually learned that the desire to make Canada part of the United States was confined to a small minority amongst the Liberals.